-- Use barbeque grills only outside and never indoors or in the garage.
+- Use barbecue grills only outside and never indoors or in the garage.

-- Never leave an auto running in a garage, even for a couple of minutes and not even if the overhead garage door is open.
+- Never leave a car running in a garage, even for a couple of minutes even if the overhead garage door is open.

-- Install a CO alarm outside each sleeping area and on every level of the home, including the basement, as recommended by the National Fire Protection Association.
+- Install a CO alarm outside each sleeping area and on every level of the home, including the basement, as recommended by the NFPA.
 Ensure that the alarms are plugged all the way in the outlet or, if battery operated, have working batteries installed.
 For better protection go a step further and install CO alarms inside each sleeping area.